dotnet/iot/src/devices/Card/Mifare/README.md

 # Mifare card - RFID Card

-This class supports Mifare cards. they are RFID cards responding to ISO 14443 type A. You need a specific card reader like PN532 or MFRC522 to read, write those kind of cards.
+This class supports Mifare cards.
+They are RFID cards responding to ISO 14443 type A. You need a specific card reader like PN532, PN5180 to read, write those kind of cards.

 ## Creating a card and reading it